markNZed/TaskFlow/README.md

 Information shared between Processors is maintained in the Hub which also acts as a router, see the Hub [README.md](nodes/hub/README.md).

-A Hub be composed of multiple Nodes.
+A Hub may be composed of multiple Nodes.

 ### Hub Coprocessor